Markups & Profit Margins

 - •Quality Issues: Warping, layer separation, defects

-- •Client Rejections: Dimensional accuracy, color issues
+- •Client Rejections: Dimensional accuracy, colour mismatch

 Setting Your Rate